MrTG1B/Auralis_team/README.md

 2. Open the project in your preferred IDE.
 3. Install necessary libraries.
 4. Upload the firmware to your ESP32 board.
-5. Configure your cloud platform credentials in the `config.h` file.
+5. Configure your cloud platform credentials in the `Arduino/config.h` file.

 ---